New Pack

 Must be an array containing non-empty strings, but can be omitted.

 This defines the list of packs that conflict with the current pack, but in an obvious way.
+This differs from

-'Obvious' refers to packs of a single category targetting the same texture, like the Menu Panorama category.
+which is for normal conflicts that might be overlooked.'Obvious' refers to packs of a single category targetting the same texture, like the Menu Panorama category.

 Must be an array containing non-empty strings, but can be omitted